 - An opening width of at least 20 inches.

 - An opening height of at least 24 inches.

 - A net clear opening of at least 821 square inches—or 5.7 square feet.

 - A sill no more than 44 inches off the floor.

 If your basement windows are below ground level, you will need to have a well dug underneath the window frame.
-This well needs to be at least 36 inches wide and 36 inches long.
+This well should be at least 36 inches wide and 36 inches long.
 If the well is more than 44 inches deep, it will need a permanent ladder or steps.

 Local requirements for basement windows may vary.
 Check with Lafayette building officials to learn more about area guidelines.

-Choosing a Basement Window
+Choosing Basement Egress Windows

-Basement escape windows are essential for downstairs living spaces.
-They can also be a lifesaving tool in an emergency.
-Include the professionals at Pella of Lafayette when you're redoing your basement.
+Basement escape windows are a necessity for downstairs living spaces.
+They can be lifesaving equipment in an emergency.
+Include our professionals at Pella of Lafayette.
+We can help when you're redoing your basement.

 We can also recommend the right window that matches your project, budget and local egress requirements.